-TemperatureThe standard unit of temperature is the Fahrenheit, where the boiling point of water at sea level is set at 212° and its freezing point at 32° — a gap of exactly 180°, as intended by the unit's inventor and namesake, German physicist/engineer Daniel Gabriel Fahrenheit, as it would make it easier to mark a rotary-gauge thermometer.
+TemperatureThe standard scale of temperature is the Fahrenheit, where the boiling and freezing points of water at sea level are respectively set at 212° and 32°, a gap of exactly 180°, as intended by the unit's inventor and namesake, German physicist/engineer Daniel Gabriel Fahrenheit, as it would make it easier to mark a rotary-gauge thermometer.
 As for 0°F, it is an arbitrary point, based on the approximate freezing point of seawater, then the lowest measurable temperature at the time the scale was developed.
 The mean body temperature of a healthy adult is approximately 98°–100°F (an oft-quoted figure of 98.6° is really just an overprecise conversion from 37°C).
 Temperatures less than 0° are colloquially spoken as "X below [zero]"; thus, –10°F would be "ten below".
 The Fahrenheit and Celsius scales coincide at –40°, and absolute zero is exactly –459.67°F. To derive a Celsius temperature from a Fahrenheit reading, subtract 32 from it and divide by 1.8 (9⁄5); conversely, to derive Fahrenheit from Celsius, multiply the reading by 1.8 and then add 32.
 There also exists the Rankine scale, which is largely a historical curiosity at this point.
 Like the Kelvin scale, it starts at absolute zero and uses the same size degree as the Fahrenheit scale, so water freezes around 491.67° and boils at 671.64°.
 It's mainly used by engineers and scientists working in American Customary Units as a shortcut to avoid converting everything to metric and then back again.
 American cookbooks specify temperatures exclusively in °F. Oven temperatures are always given in 25° increments, e.g. "Preheat oven to 425".
 The "gas mark" notation seen in British cookbooks is not used.